emirtepedeldiren/emirtepedeldiren/README.md

 ### A passionate junior developer

+- 🔭 I'm currently working on **succeed in my studies and improve my skills in development.
+I also work in the project development coordinator in MACS (Math and Computer Science) club.**

 - 🌱 I'm currently learning **Python and MATLAB**

 - 📫 How to reach me **emir.tepedeldiren@gmail.com**